seqfx/aeroback/README.md

 ###Main features:
 * Set limit of upload amount per session
-* Neatly organizes several machines' backups in the same bucket
+* Neatly organizes several machines' backups in the same storage bucket
-* Easily configurable via simple .ini file(s)
+* Easily configurable via simple `.ini` files
-* Recognizes machine it is being run on (all configs in one location)
+* Recognizes machine it is being run on (all configs are in one location)
 * Emails detailed report when done (optional)

 ###Supported backup types: